Chaerephon: In Plato

 In Plato's Apology, an account of the Trial of Socrates in 399 BCE, Socrates calls Chaerephon his longtime friend and the friend of many present.
 Socrates says that Chaerephon is now deceased but indicates that his brother is in attendance at the trial.
 Socrates suggests that Chaerephon had a reputation for being impetuous and we learn that it was Chaerephon who journeyed to Delphi to ask the Delphic oracle who was the wisest of men.
 (The oracle replied that there was none wiser than Socrates.)
 Socrates also alludes to a period of exile which was endured by Chaerephon and some others present.
 This is sometimes taken as evidence that Chaerephon, unlike Socrates, was an active supporter of the Athenian Democracy and was persecuted on this account when the democracy was temporarily deposed after the defeat of Athens by Sparta.

-Chaerephon appears in two other Platonic dialogues: the Charmides and the Gorgias.
+Chaerephon appears in three other Platonic dialogues: the Charmides, the Gorgias, and the Halcyon.
 At the start of the Charmides, Socrates returns to Athens from the military campaign at Potidaea and is greeted with great enthusiasm by Chaerephon who is described as "a wild man".
 This campaign concluded in 430 BCE (3 years before Plato's birth and 31 years before Socrates' death), but Plato is probably accurate in depicting the association of Chaerephon and Socrates as already well established.
 At the start of the Gorgias, Chaerephon and Socrates arrive late at an Athenian gathering for an evening of conversation with Gorgias, a famed Sophist.
 Socrates good-naturedly blames their lateness on Chaerephon, who chatted too long in the Agora.
 Chaerephon then says that Gorgias is a friend of his and, with some coaching by Socrates, he serves satisfactorily as Gorgias' initial interlocutor in the early part of the dialogue.